Leicester suffer Barnes blow after winger stretchered off with knee injury in Arsenal defeat | Goal.com

 Leicester's mounting injury woes

-Barnes is the latest in a long list of players to pick up injuries at Leicester at the start of the year, with James Maddison, Ayoze Perez, Wesley Fofana, Dennis Praet, Wes Morgan, and James Justin all currently taking in spells on the sidelines.
+Barnes is the latest in a long list of players to pick up injuries at Leicester at the start of the year, with James Maddison, Ayoze Perez, Wesley Fofana, Dennis Praet, Wes Morgan, and James Justin all currently on the sidelines.

-Brendan Rodgers has revealed that two or three players should be ready to return in early March, but Barnes will have to be examined before the club can give a firm timeframe on his recovery.
+Rodgers has revealed that two or three players should be ready to return in early March.

 What games could Barnes miss?